tursodatabase/libsql/libsql-server/docs/HRANA_1_SPEC.md

-# The Hrana protocol specification
+# The Hrana protocol specification (version 1)

-Hrana (from Czech "hrana", which means "edge") is a protocol for connecting to SQL database over a WebSocket.
+Hrana (from Czech "hrana", which means "edge") is a protocol for connecting to a SQLite database over a WebSocket.
 It is designed to be used from edge functions, where low latency and small overhead is important.

 ## Motivation